The Best Knife Sharpeners Tested & Reviewed

 - Shaves off a lot of knife material

 With wide sharpening slots placed in a natural progressive order, the sharpener is intuitive to use.
 Its working section is tightly fastened to a wide, flat, and solid base.
 This design lowers the center of gravity and effectively eliminates the risk of flipping during sharpening.
+For those worried about accidents when using these pull-through sharpeners, the Cubikook is the safest choice among those we’ve tested.

-Read our full Cubikook CS-T01 in-depth review
+Read our Cubikook CS-T01 Manual Sharpener in-depth review

-Presto EverSharp
+Presto EverSharp Knife Sharpener

 Best Value